dainst/idai-field/desktop/src/manual/manual.en.md

 JSON Lines (file extension *jsonl*) is a JSON-based text format in which each line of the file corresponds to a JSON object.
 It can be used in Field Desktop to create and edit resources (including geometries).

 The JSON Lines format is **not** available for export.
-Please note that backup files created via the menu "Project” ➝ "Create backup...” also use the JSON Lines format and the *jsonl* file extension, but **cannot** be imported via the "Import” menu.
-Backups can only be restored via the menu "Project” ➝ "Restore backup...”.
+Please note that backup files created via the menu "Project" ➝ "Create backup..." also use the JSON Lines format and the *jsonl* file extension, but **cannot** be imported via the "Import" menu.
+Backups can only be restored via the menu "Project" ➝ "Restore backup...".

 #### Structure